 Attendance Policy and Policy on Missed Coursework and Exams: Attendance is not required for this course.
-If a student has to miss class for a valid reason, they can request the written notes for that class from the professor via email (up to three instances).
+I will post the Power Points from the lectures on Canvas after each class.
+Students can also request the full written notes for a missed class from the professor via email (up to three instances).
 If a student misses some of the required coursework, they can make it up in consultation with the instructor.
-Missed exams cannot be made up.